-I was reminded of this when speaking with my colleague Charles “Chuck” A. Peck about helping hospitals survive financial downturns.
+Charles “Chuck” A. Peck, MD, recently discussed how to help hospitals survive financial downturns.
 A fellow physician and former hospital CEO, Chuck has seen many organizations through some very difficult times, both as a leader and a consultant.

 Historically, many of the hospitals Chuck worked with had been doing very well financially.
 Then margins and cash flow began to erode.
 Left unchecked, the hospitals would trip bond covenants and be forced to emergently call for help.
 At this point options are limited, complex, and often unsuccessful.
 Those who have survived it know the “turnaround” process can be very painful and leave permanent scars on an institution.